-“London,” Widow Bellum didn’t look out the window, “We need to stop at Diagon Alley.”
+“London,” Mrs. Bellum did not look out the window.
+“We need to stop at Diagon Alley.”

 “Diagon Alley?”
 Merissa let the thick curtain drop back into place as she looked at her in surprise.
 “My parents have already ordered the items I require.”

-“All except for a pet,” Widow Bellum reminded her, “You are allowed one pet.”
+“All except for a pet,” Mrs. Bellum reminded her.
+“You are allowed one pet.”

-Merissa closed her mouth and nodded.
-“Yes, Madam Bellum,” she tentatively touched the bricks as she passed through the arch, her curiosity getting the better of her once more as she wondered if this was why the brick and mortar were breaking apart.
+Merissa closed her mouth and nodded, “Yes, Mrs. Bellum.”
+She tentatively touched the bricks as she passed through the arch as her curiosity got the better of her once again and she wondered if this was why the bricks and mortar were breaking apart.

 The noise was indistinguishable as crowds of people hurried about the street with parchment floating beside them.
-Each person appeared to be wearing the same style of robes as Widow Bellum, though many looked more ragged.
-Young children were hurried along by frazzled mothers while older children had snuck away from their parents and were pressing their noses against the fragile glass to peer at the wonders inside.
+Each person appeared to be wearing the same style of robes as Mrs. Bellum though many looked more ragged.
+Young children were hurried along by frazzled mothers while older children snuck away from their parents and were pressing their noses against the fragile glass to peer at the wonders inside.

 She was taken by the sheer amount of color that was everywhere, all bright colors!
-There were bright reds, blues, oranges, yellows, maroons, azures, greens and more colors she couldn’t quite see.
-Most definitely not just the pale colors she typically wore or the lavenders or roses with which her mother had decorated their house.
+There were bright reds, blues, oranges, yellows, maroons, azures, greens and more colors she could not quite see.
+Most definitely not just the pale colors she typically wore or the lavenders or roses with which her mother decorated their house.

 She pulled back as the smell reached her nose.
-It smelled of many things which she wasn’t actually supposed to know about and she couldn’t help but to wrinkle her nose hoping that it wasn’t from spoiled food.
+It smelled of many things which she was not actually supposed to know about and she could not help but wrinkle her nose and hoped that it was not from spoiled food.

-Widow Bellum watched Merissa with amusement.
+Mrs. Bellum watched Merissa with amusement.
 How well she remembered her very first time of walking into Diagon Alley.
-“Come along, we haven’t much time.”
+“Come along, we do not have much time.”

-Merissa followed Widow Bellum while trying to look around at everything she could see.
-Thankfully, where they were going to was only a few stores away from the open arch, but it was busy with crowds of people clamoring to be let inside.
-She expected they would be spending the rest of their day waiting in line but she didn’t count on magic.
+Merissa followed Mrs. Bellum while trying to look around at everything she could see.
+Thankfully, where they were going was only a few stores away from the open arch but it was busy with crowds of people clamoring to be let inside.
+She expected they would be spending the rest of their day waiting in line but she did not count on magic.

-Widow Bellum, on the other hand, merely lifted her eyebrow and touched her wand to her throat, “Please, let us through, we really must be on our way to Hogwarts.”
+Mrs. Bellum, on the other hand, merely lifted her eyebrow and touched her wand to her throat.
+“Please, let us through, we really must be on our way to Hogwarts.”

 Merissa was beginning to suspect she ought to stop being astonished at every little piece of magic otherwise her professors might believe she had the brains of a fish.
-She was startled when the crowd abruptly parted, letting them enter the store and Widow Bellum’s voice returned to her normal volume with another touch of her wand.
+She was startled when the crowd abruptly parted to let them enter the store and Mrs. Bellum’s voice returned to her normal volume with another touch of her wand.

-“Now, take a look and let me know which one you prefer,” Widow Bellum motioned at the owls.
+“Now, take a look and let me know which one you prefer,” Mrs. Bellum motioned at the owls.

-Merissa had never seen so many different owls in one place before.
-There were huge owls and little owls and were those owls no more than a bit of feathers?
-She saw a white owl that stared back at her thoughtfully.
-She stopped to look at a golden-colored owl which was slightly smaller than the white owl and was nearly certain that this owl had been watching her the entire time, “I would like this owl, please.”
+Merissa had never seen so many different owls in one place before: there were huge owls and little owls and even owls that were no more than a bit of feathers!
+She saw a white owl that stared back at her thoughtfully and stopped to look at a golden-colored owl which was slightly smaller and was nearly certain that this owl had been watching her the entire time.
+“I would like this owl, please.”

-Merissa decided to buy a few owl treats, thinking it might be nice way to make friends with hew new owl.
-She pulled a small handful of coins from her new reticule her mother had just given her for her eleventh birthday.
+Merissa decided to buy a few owl treats, thinking it might be a nice way to make friends with her new owl.
+She pulled a small handful of coins from her new reticule her mother had given to her for her eleventh birthday.